Minestrone Soup Recipe

 Simmer until the potato and carrot are nice and soft.

-Add the pasta and cook for a 5 minutes then add the peas and the cabbage if using.
+Add the pasta and cook for 5 minutes then add the peas and the cabbage if using.

 Cook until the pasta and the peas are cooked through.